BoofOof32/BazingaPrime/README.md

 A texture pack for Metroid Prime that replaces everything with Bazinga

 ## What's left to finish
 * All Textures have been replaced at this point.
 However I will probably do a few more things with this project before calling it finished, like converting the sound effects.
+* Replace the sound effects in AudioGrp
+* Maybe rig a sheldon model onto Samus (don't expect this for a long time)

 ### What the hell is this?
-A Byproduct of my own boredom, it replaces every texture (and eventually every sound effect once I figure out how to convert to DSP) in the game with Bazinga
+A Byproduct of my own boredom, it replaces every texture (and eventually every sound effect, I'm working on it.) in the game with Bazinga

 ### Why did you make this?
 no good reason really, was just bored.
 I was inspired by a L4D2 mod that turned everything into Bazinga (mod was made by CriticalChrius, [go check his mod out](https://steamcommunity.com/sharedfiles/filedetails/?id=314961446))